Best Steps To Grow Cauliflower In Containers

 These cauliflowers can be cooked or tossed in salads; however, while Graffiti cauliflower retains its purple hue even after cooking, Purple Head cauliflower turns green.

-Like other cauliflower forms, the purple cauliflower plants taste delicious and high in vitamins and minerals.
+Like other cauliflower forms, the purple cauliflower plants taste delicious and contain vitamins and minerals.

 White Cauliflower